Male vs Female Ball Pythons — How to Tell the Difference

 Female ball pythons also often have anal spurs.
 These spurs are generally much smaller and less prominent than male’s anal spurs, and they are much softer and less rigid.
 Females are usually unable to move their spurs freely.

-There has been some speculation that female ball pythons use these spurs to hold onto prey; however, this is very unlikely and has been subject to much debate considering how small and weak the spurs are.
+There has been some speculation that ball python females use these spurs to hold onto prey; however, this is very unlikely and has been subject to much debate considering how small and weak the spurs are.

 Anal spurs are not a hard and fast rule when it comes to determining sex in ball pythons.
 They are unique to the snake itself, so some female ball pythons may have very large and pronounced anal spurs.
 It also isn’t terribly uncommon for males to have very small ones.